Is Tijuana safe to travel to in 2021?

 - A turf war between the Sinaloa cartel and the Nueva Generación Jalisco has been the reason for an increase in violence.

-- This has an extremely likely chance of not affecting travellers or visitors to Tijuana.
-Always use precations such as hidden pocket clothing for concealing your belongings.
+- Cartel violence has an extremely likely chance of not affecting travellers or visitors to Tijuana.

 - According to the UK Government, over 576,971 British nationals visited Mexico in 2017 with most visits being trouble-free.